Harbor–UCLA Medical Center: History

-In Popular Culture
+In popular culture

 The main eight-story hospital building became known the world over as the fictional "Rampart General Hospital" in the popular 1972 to 1977 television series, Emergency!.
 The emergency receiving area as seen in the television series was completely remodeled in the 2000s, and no longer appears as it did in the show.

 Innovations

 Pioneering research in many fields such as reproductive endocrinology, genetics, infectious diseases, trauma and respiratory medicine has brought worldwide attention to the Harbor-UCLA campus.
 Among the major milestones are: